HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 After cleansing it is good to change the usual cosmetics to organic ones.
 Instead of creams full of preservatives, look for products with the organic label.
 It is also beneficial for us to reduce the number of cosmetics we use to just a few.

 You can read more in the book: Paul C. Bragg and Patricia Bragg “The Miracle of Fasting”.

 The results of fasting we have made may be forgotten quickly if we go back to our old eating habits.
-The whole purpose of fasting is to change our thinking about food which is supposed to be the source of nutrients.
+The whole purpose of fasting is to change our thinking about food, which is supposed to be the source of nutrients.
 Healthy products are incredibly delicious and we can prepare very exquisite dishes from them.
 But we need to make some changes in our habits.
-For example instead of frying, it is better to cook or steam.
+For example, instead of frying, it is better to boil or steam.
 Use rock salt (Himalayan) or sea salt instead of normal table salt.
-Another thing that we may notice after going through fasting is that our sense of taste got sharper.
+Another thing that we may notice after going through fasting is that our sense of taste gets sharper.